Half-Blood by Jennifer L Armentrout

 Alex: "No!
 I'd like to do it again."

-Aiden: "You wanna fight?
-Then fight me."
+Aiden: "You wanna fight?"

 He didn't have to ask me twice.
 I launched myself at him.
 He blocked the first jab, but my anger made me quicker than he'd realized.
 The broad side of my arm slipped past his blocks, cutting him across the chest.
 It didn't faze him - not one freaking bit.
+But the pleasure spiked inside me, propelling me forward.
+Burning with rage and another near feral emotion, I fought harder and better than I ever had in practice.

-We circled each other, exchanged blows.
+We circled each other, exchanging blows.
 Aiden didn't go all out on me, and it only pissed me off.
 I attacked harder, moving him backwards across the mats.
 His eyes flared a dangerous silver as he caught my fist inches from connecting with his nose.
 Bad form to aim above the chest, but screw it.

 Aiden: "That's enough."